Trump's image rehabilitation show

 Washington (CNN)For the last week, America has been told that its President is a "dope" and "a child," an "idiot" and a man whose decaying mental faculties and refusal to read makes him dangerously unfit for the Oval Office.

-The uproar sowed by Michael Wolff's bestseller "Fire and Fury" left Donald Trump needing a counternarrative and to project an image of control, authority and an even temperament.
+The uproar sowed by Michael Wolff's bestseller "Fire and Fury" left Donald Trump needing a counter-narrative and to project an image of control, authority and an even temperament.

+On Tuesday, he largely pulled it off in a freewheeling meeting on immigration with Republican and Democratic leaders that he conducted for 55 minutes before the cameras.

+The President took a victory lap on Wednesday at a Cabinet meeting, welcoming reporters "back to the studio."

-On Tuesday, he largely pulled it off.
-The next step in Trump's image repair strategy will come on Wednesday, when he holds a Cabinet meeting that includes a photo-op and will take questions alongside the Norwegian Prime Minister.
+The next step in Trump's image repair strategy will come later Wednesday, when he takes questions alongside the Norwegian prime minister.

 Trump is likely to face questioning about a court decision Tuesday night that added urgency to the immigration issue: a federal judge's decision to temporarily block his administration's efforts to end the Deferred Action for Childhood Arrivals program.